 Le Miroir d’Eau

-Located between the Garonne and Place de la Bourse, Le Miroir d’Eau is a pool that creates special effects with water and artificial misting against the stunning 18th century’s architecture of the square.
+Located between the Garonne and Place de la Bourse, Le Miroir d’Eau is a fountain that creates special effects with water and artificial misting against the stunning 18th century’s architecture of the square.
 We admired the reflections and refreshing mist just like anyone else: it’s remarkable how something so simple, yet ingenious, can entertain and amuse everyone–children and adults alike.

 One day, after breakfast, we went to visit the Palais Gallien, the ruins of an ancient amphitheatre.
 Along the way, we wanted to stop at the Public Garden, but it was closed.
 The reason being weather damage.